zoquero/sbench/README.md

 # simplebenchmark
-Lightweight program written in C to do simple benchmarks on GNU/Linux
+Lightweight program written in C to do simple benchmarks

-Angel , zoquero@gmail.com
+Tested on Ubuntu Linux and can be portable to other platforms because just uses POSIX API, liboping and libcurl.

 Source on GitHub: [https://github.com/zoquero/simplebenchmark/](https://github.com/zoquero/simplebenchmark/).

+Angel ( zoquero@gmail.com )

+Since November of 2016